srudder16/MBSE/Crypto/README.md

 # Calling External Functions
-CATAI Magic Systems of Systems Architect (MSOSA) has a great feature to call external programs for analysis.
+CATIA Magic Systems of Systems Architect (MSOSA) has a great feature to call external programs for analysis.
 These are called using Opaque Actions.
 This example demonstrates how to call Python 3 functions from MSOSA Activity Diagrams.

 This directory should contain the following
  * .MDZIP files, which are the native file for MSOSA.